Vmar10/TixNova-_Final/README.md

 **User Main DashBoard**
 <img width="1919" height="1003" alt="User Main DashBoard" src="https://github.com/user-attachments/assets/1a05c8c7-292d-43eb-8caf-1f3292162936" />

+---
 **Features**

-Main Dashboard and its Core Features
+**Main Dashboard and its Core Features**

-The main dashboard serves as the central hub of the application, highlighting today's trending movies while providing seamless navigation to various modules.
-The Movies section displays both Now Showing and Coming Soon titles.
-Users can explore different locations and view their ratings in the Cinemas module, or pre-order snacks through the built-in Shop.
-For targeted browsing, the Categories section efficiently organizes films by genre and age ratings.
-Additionally, a robust Search Menu ensures quick and easy navigation throughout the entire system.
+The main dashboard serves as the central hub of the application, **highlighting today's trending movies while providing seamless navigation to various modules**.
+The **Movies section** displays both Now Showing and Coming Soon titles.
+Users can explore different locations and view their ratings in the **Cinemas module**, or pre-order snacks through the built-in **Shop**.
+For targeted browsing, the **Categories section** efficiently organizes films by genre and age ratings.
+Additionally, a robust **Search Menu** ensures quick and easy navigation throughout the entire system.